 Ketogenic diets have surged in popularity in the last couple of years, but many people still don’t understand what ketones are, and how they work in the body.

 With a plethora of information out there it’s important to get the correct facts on ketones, the ketogenic diet, and how both work to benefit you and your goals.

-In simple terms, when you are eating a high fat, low carb diet (ketogenic diet) your body will begin to break down fat (creating ketones as a byproduct) for energy instead of carbs.
+In simple terms, when you are eating a high-fat, low-carb diet (ketogenic diet) your body will begin to break down fat (creating ketones as a byproduct) for energy instead of carbohydrates (sugars).

 While you might argue that glucose (sugar) is the primary source of energy in humans, it is not essential for our survival.

-Ketones, on the contrary, are byproducts of fat metabolism in humans when carbohydrates are restricted, and are thus necessary substrates for living.
+Ketones, on the contrary, are byproducts of fat metabolism in humans when carbohydrates are restricted and are thus necessary substrates for us to live.

 Note that BHB is not technically a ketone since it contains a reactive hydroxyl group where a double-bonded oxygen would usually be.

 Nevertheless, BHB still functions like a ketone in humans and can convert to energy (via acetyl-CoA), just like acetoacetate and acetone can be; however, the conversion of acetone to acetyl-CoA is rather inefficient.

 Entering Ketosis – When and Why Does the Body Produce These Ketone Bodies?

 Ketone bodies, particularly acetoacetate, are made from the breakdown of fatty acids.
 Fatty acids become a primary energy source in humans when carbohydrate intake is low.